jeffkight/cert-manager/README.md

-# Ansible playbooks to Manage CAs, Intermediate CAs and Certificates
+# Ansible playbooks to create and use CAs, Intermediate/SSL CAs and new certs and signing CSRs

 When I setup labs and POC environments, I often need or want to test with a functioning SSL environment.
 These playbooks are evolving to help me manage a Self Signed Root CA and Intermediate SSL CA environment.